-V. Encouraging Participation by Owners Outside Areas of Low-Income and Minority Concentration an as-needed basis and conducts landlord briefings on an at-least annual basis.
+V. Encouraging Participation by Owners Outside Areas of Low-Income and Minority Concentration

+To expand the number of rental property owners participating in the Housing Choice Voucher Program, the Housing Authority mails promotional material to property management agencies on an as-needed basis and conducts landlord briefings on an at-least annual basis.
 The Housing Authority encourages property owners throughout the jurisdiction, including in areas of lower poverty rates, to accept Housing Choice Vouchers.
 The Housing Authority collaborates in community-wide outreach to encourage landlords in all areas to accept housing assistance tenants.